Migrating information about COF purchases and payment card tokens

 Conditions and limitations

-When using the capability of information migration, the merchant should consider the conditions and limitations from both the acquirer providing the information and ecommpay receiving the information. ecommpay applies the following restrictions:
+When using the capability of data migration, the merchant should consider the conditions and limitations from both the acquirer providing the information and ecommpay receiving the data. ecommpay applies the following restrictions:

 • The information migration is only available for the following card networks: American Express, Mastercard, and Visa.